medintel/ProgLangSuggProj/README.md

 # progSelect.html

-###  Webpage to assist users in selecting a programming language to learn, 5/7/2020
+###  Saterical webpage to assist users in selecting a programming language to learn
+# 5/7/2020, updated 5/17/20

 Author Name: Jamie Mieras